Why join a church?

 In the membership class (4 sessions), you learn the vision of Peddie Church and what it means be part of a covenant family.

-For new believers, there are two additional sessions to learn the basics of the Christian life, discipleship, and the meaning of baptism.
+For new believers, there one additional session to learn the basics of the Christian life, discipleship, and the meaning of baptism.

 Step 2: Interview with the Deacons